momofcats/news-explorer-api/README.md

           "name": "John Doe"
         }

-## Returns array of articles saved by the users in the database
+## Return array of articles saved by the users in the database

 Request: